Indy 500 Rules

 Inspections are getting tighter and tighter in this era of cheating and the Indy 500 calls for several inspections before the race starts.
 The first is a safety inspection.
 The second is to make sure that the car follows all guidelines so that its qualification process will be a legal one.

 You’re probably wondering what the hell this rule is all about.
 Prior to 1971, women were not allowed to drive in the Indy 500 or even be in the pit area.
 Six years after this rule was wiped out, Janet Guthrie became the first women to qualify for the Indy 500.
-Now, Danica Patrick and Sarah Fisher will both be attempting to qualify.
+In total there have been nine female drivers to qualify.

 Be sure to check out all of Jimmy Boyd’s Indy 500 articles including his 2008 Indy 500 odds and predictions to find out who Jimmy likes to win the biggest race of the year.